-With twenty-four offices in fourteen countries and counting, Twilio has the infrastructure to support communications worldwide.
+With 26 offices in 17 countries and counting, Twilio has the infrastructure to support communications worldwide.

 A serial entrepreneur and a software developer, Jeff co-founded Twilio in 2008 to bring communications into the world of software.
 Prior to Twilio, Jeff was co-founder & CTO of NineStar, founding CTO of Stubhub.com, co-founder, CEO & CTO of Versity, and one of the first product managers for Amazon Web Services.
 Jeff grew up in Detroit, started his first company at age 12 doing event video production, DJ’d his way through college, and graduated from the University of Michigan.
 He is a father of two young boys, enjoys photography, and always makes time to hack on new software and hardware projects.

 Khozema brings over 20 years of experience in finance, most recently serving as GE Digital’s chief commercial officer.
-In addition to his role as CFO, Khozema also oversees Twilio’s trust and security teams.
+In his role as COO, Khozema oversees several operational areas including Finance, Business Operations, Corporate Development, Corporate Security, Health and Safety, IT, Real Estate and Workplace, and Sourcing.
 Khozema previously served in a variety of positions within GE, including as the chief financial officer and EVP of corporate development at GE Digital and the vice president of corporate audit staff of GE.
 Khozema earned his bachelor’s degree from the Indiana University Bloomington and graduate coursework at The University of Chicago Booth School of Business.